evooq/frontend-hospital/hospital.md

     The argument of the constructor is an object describing the states of the patients, following the format: `{F:NP,H:NP,D:NP,T:NP,X:NP}`.
 Where:
     - F, H, D, T, X are patients’ health status codes;
-    - NP is a number of patients for a given state;
+    - NP is a number of patients for a given state, 0 included;

     E.g. `{F:0,H:2,D:0,T:0,X:1}` means there are two healthy patients and one that is dead.